CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 PanopticStudio Toolbox
 ======================

-This repository shows how to work with the [Panoptic Studio](http://domedb.perception.cs.cmu.edu) (Panoptic) data.
+This repository has a toolbox to download, process, and visualize the [Panoptic Studio](http://domedb.perception.cs.cmu.edu) (Panoptic) data.

 ## Quick start guide
 Follow these steps to set up a simple example: